-Every year, the German-language card and board game innovations are awarded the German Games Prize.
-The audience award is ceremoniously awarded at the International Game Days SPIEL trade fair in Essen.
-This year, the corks should pop again at Pegasus Spiele in Friedberg, Hesse: Michael Kiesling's Azul board game was awarded the 2018 German Games Prize.
-The German Children's Games Prize 2018 goes to the card game Memoarrr !.
+Every year, German-language card and board game innovations are honored with the German Games Prize.
+The Audience Award will be ceremoniously awarded at the International SPIEL Match Days trade fair in Essen.
+This year in Friedberg, Hesse Pegasus Spiele Pop the corks again: the board game Azul by Michael Kiesling was awarded the German Games Prize 2018.
+The German Children's Games Prize 2018 goes to the card game Memoarrr!.

 Azul wins the German Games Prize 2018

 Tiling is the trend of the current year of games.
-If players 'and critics' opinions have prepared the underground, the award has to be made at the latest Game of the Year 2018 the ground for the path of success for the most addicting board game Blue von Michael Kiesling „gefliest“.
+If players 'and critics' opinions have prepared the underground, the award has to be made at the latest Game of the Year 2018 the ground for the path of success for the most addicting board game Azul "tiled" by Michael Kiesling.

 The other games in the top 10 list of the German Games Prize 2018 are among the biggest competing titles: